-The shape of the persistence distributions shown in Fig. 6 is qualitatively similar to the distributions found in other studies that use different blocking indices (e.g., Wiedenmann et al., 2002; Diao et al., 2006; Drouard and Woollings, 2018; Detring et al., 2020) in that shorter blocks are far more common than long events.
-The high climatological blocking frequency in winter shown in Fig. 5 is due to both a larger number of blocking events, and a longer duration of these blocks.
+The shape of the persistence distributions shown in Fig. 6 is qualitatively similar to the distributions found in other studies that use different blocking indices (e.g. Wiedenmann et al., 2002; Diao et al., 2006; Drouard and Woollings, 2018; Detring et al., 2021) in that shorter blocks are far more common than long events.
+The high climatological blocking frequency in winter shown in Fig. 5 is due to both a larger number of blocking events and a longer duration of these blocks.
 In both sectors, the quartiles of block persistence are much larger in DJF than JJA, with DJF blocks having a median length comparable to the third quartile in JJA.
-The distribution of block persistence is remarkably similar in the ATL domain for DJF, MAM and SON (MAM and SON shown in Fig. A2), with the longest blocks lasting 39.25 (DJF) and 39.75 (SON) days, while the longest JJA ATL block persisted for 23 days.
-Slightly more seasonal variation with block persistence is found in the PAC region (c.f.
-Fig.
+The distribution of block persistence is remarkably similar in the ATL domain for DJF, MAM, and SON (MAM and SON shown in Fig. A2), with the longest blocks lasting 39.25 (DJF) and 39.75 (SON) days, while the longest JJA ATL block persisted for 23 d.
+Slightly more seasonal variation with block persistence is found in the PAC region (see also Fig. A2), and with the exception of DJF (where the longest block is 59 d long), PAC block lifetimes are slightly shorter than those found in the ATL domain.